 Talk about modern love!
 Design-savvy couples will swoon for the Renzo Piano-designed wing of this renowned museum.
 Griffin Court, a huge glass-and-steel atrium, is a stunning ceremony setting.
 Follow up with a reception at Terzo Piano, the sleek in-house restaurant with all-white decor and modern Italian cuisine.

 Barn on Walnut Hill, North Yarmouth, Maine

 Have your heart set on a barn?
-The Barn on Walnut Hill—originally built in 1887 and restored in 2009—offers a refined rustic charm.
-The 1,800 square foot post and beam space are illuminated by wrought-iron chandeliers and dragonfly-etched sconces.
+The Barn on Walnut Hill—built in the 19th century and restored in 2009—offers a refined rustic charm.
+The 1,850 square foot post and beam space are illuminated by wrought-iron chandeliers and dragonfly-etched sconces.
 With an attached patio, bar built from reclaimed wood, and manicured grounds ready for tents, this Maine backdrop is quintessentially New England.

 Chatham Bars Inn, Chatham, Massachusetts